 #2 – Agile Transformation is Limited to Process Change Only

 Many people see agile as simply an alternative way of running projects.
 They view it as another tool in their toolkit, alongside traditional project management practices like those described in A Guide to the Project Management Body of Knowledge (PMBOK® Guide).

-PMI encourages this thinking of agile as a process as it promotes hybrid agile approaches in its recently published Agile Practice Guide.
 This view of agile as a process change misses the most critical aspect of agile, namely that it is fundamentally a culture and mindset change.
 Treating agile transformation as a process change alone is short-sighted and will likely cause your agile transformation to fail.

 Consider the example of FinTech giant ING.
 It invested heavily in agile development processes in 2011 and then further into DevOps.